guilhermetavares/restkiss/docs/security.rst

 Security
 ========

-Restless takes security seriously.
+Restkiss takes security seriously.
 By default, it:

 * does not access your filesystem in any way.
 * only allows GET requests, demanding that the user think about who should be